kushalsoni268/realtime-chat-web-app-design/README.md

 ##  :beginner: About

-This Realtime Chat Web App enables instant messaging between users with features inspired by modern messaging platforms like WhatsApp.
+This Realtime Chat Web App design enables instant messaging between users with features inspired by modern messaging platforms like WhatsApp.
 The app is built using robust web technologies and supports the following key features:

 - **Real-time Communication:** Messages are delivered instantly with real-time updates using WebSocket or similar protocols.
 - **User Authentication:** Secure login and registration with unique user identification.